Who am I?

 I fly.
 I swoop.
 I glide.
 I am happy.
 I am a flower lover.
 I am a hummingbird! – Sara

 Kindergartners start the year exploring what is unique and what is the same about themselves and others.
 They look at the attributes that make them an individual, such as what they look like, the things they do, and how they change and grow.
 Kindergartners learn what makes them unique and valued.

 I explore.
 I listen.
 I stare.
 I am curious.
 I am smart.
 I am a snake! – Colin

-In social studies, they investigate, through lessons about land, sea, and continents, other “selves” around the world.
+In social studies, they investigate other “selves” around the world.
 They discover that we all have the same basic needs.
 This is reinforced in science class, where they explore anatomy and learn that humans are all the same inside.
 It’s also reinforced in Spanish with a poem called “I Am the Same and I Am Different.”
 The poem describes the ways that we are all similar, from the things we do, like eating and sleeping, to the things we feel, like love for each other.

 I balance.
 I build.
 I learn.
 I am jazzy.
 I am happy.
 I am a flamingo! – Katie

 As students become aware of themselves as individuals, they explore the self in relation to others around them.
 Examining themselves as part of a whole, they think about themselves in the context of the classroom, school, family, and the world.
 They learn that each person has responsibilities, and mutual cooperation and support ensure the well-being of all community members.
 In science, kindergartners study the ecosystem of Willow’s pond, building their understanding of community by learning about the interdependence of the plants and animals that live there.